 If those who speak for Christ could convince themselves that the religion they follow is not a culture-creating one but a culture-influencing one, then the situation would alter itself at once.
 Does it speak for itself that one has to run for cover at once for announcing the Gospel?
 Is it a foregone conclusion that when we bind up the wounds of men, give sight to the blind, make their deaf to hear and their lame to walk, and cause their poor to hear the Gospel, so proclaiming the acceptable year of the Lord, that then forthwith men pick up stones wherewith to stone us?
 We think not.

 Our problem is, in the USA today and in much of the world, that Christendom has abandoned the Gospel and has turned, at best, to saving the culture and enforcing Old Testament law.
-This is the message of the Reconstructionists and Jerry Falwell.
+This is the message of the Reconstructionists, Bill Gothard, and Vision Forum.
 At worst, that part of Christendom known as the Charismatic movement and some others, have abandoned the Gospel AND culture, and they are offering only sensual entertainment and sensational feely feely religion.
 This is a cut below Verduin's discussion, for he wrote this book in 1970.
-Today, missions and the Gospel are a satellite blasting the world of people who have no TV to watch the show, while back in Kansas gullible idiot Christianettes weep for joy as the likes of Paul Crouch and Pat Rubberhead Robertson make grand claims of masses and masses of conversions in North Africa.
+Today, missions and the Gospel are a satellite blasting the world of people by TV and the Internet to watch the show, while back in Kansas gullible idiot Christianettes weep for joy as the likes of Rick Warren and Pat Rubberhead Robertson make grand claims of masses and masses of conversions in North Africa.

-Not only is culture gone or sterile, Gospel is also gone.
-Religion is now reduced to walking the labyrinth at the Episcopal Church or having a Holy Ghost orgasm at the front of the church in Brownsville.
+Not only is culture gone stale, the Gospel is also gone.
+Religion is now reduced to walking the labyrinth at the Episcopal Church or having a Holy Ghost orgasm at the front of the Hillsong church.

 Question: How would a Holy God get the attention of such a people?

 Or will Christendom hold a world conference on mission?
-The motto-- "Give the world a nickel, a pickle, and John 3:16 by the year 2000."
+The motto-- "Give the world a nickel, a pickle, and John 3:16 by the year 2020."
 It will be carried on TBN and worldwide TV, and Bill Gothard will sell a big red book on how to do it.
-Robert Schuler will have pickle juice squirting from his big four fountains in Garden Grove, CA. Millions of people will be mailed a nickel and a pickle along with a John 3:16 glow-in-the-dark photo suitable for framing (available in NIV only).
-Ken Gott of Blunderland Chapel will get a revelation and vision of huge green pickles floating up to heaven and back every Sunday as long as the offerings hold up.
+Joel Osteen will have pickle juice for communion services.
+Millions of people will be mailed a nickel and a pickle along with a John 3:16 glow-in-the-dark photo suitable for framing (available in NIV only).
+John Hagee will get a revelation and vision of huge green pickles floating up to heaven and back every Sunday as long as the offerings hold up.
 Send to Rodney Howard Browne for your laughing pickle bumper sticker.
 Please designate with or without garlic.
 Tony Campolo and Bill Clinton will sponsor a drive to, "Seize the pickle."
-Al Gore and Billy Graham will issue a joint statement that, "Pickles have feelings too you know."
-The Pope will issue a Papal Bull "Taurus Fundiator" allowing priests to use Polish dill slices as Hosts in the Mass.
+Al Gore and Franklin Graham will issue a joint statement that, "Pickles have feelings too you know."
+The Pope will issue a Papal Pickle Bull "Taurus Fundiator" allowing priests to use Polish dill slices as Hosts in the Mass.

 Sanctus, sanctus, in excellsis dillum.